edavis/django-last-modified/README.rst

 django-last-modified is a collection of Django middleware to help manage your caching setup.

-If you're familiar with Cache-Control, Expires, Last-Modified, ETag, If-None-Match and If-Modified-Since HTTP headers, continue on.
-If you're not -- or are just looking for a refresher -- please read 'introduction.rst' in this repository for a good overview of HTTP caching.
+If you're familiar with the following HTTP headers:

+- Cache-Control
+- Expires
+- Last-Modified
+- ETag
+- If-Modified-Since
+- If-None-Match

+You can probably skip down to "Installation."

+Otherwise, you can find a primer on HTTP caching located in "introduction.rst" in this repository.

 Installation
 ------------